mod-audio/mod-desktop/README.md

 ## Development

-For now we are still setting things up, specially in regards of having everything automated and building through GitHub Actions.
-Then macOS related handling is still needed, but for now focus is on Windows just to get 1 platform working well enough to be usable.

 If you want to contribute, here are a few items where help would be appreciated:

 - Debugging and fixing Windows specific issues within mod-ui (*)